 Internal Rate of Return

-Rate of return characterises the profit or loss an investment is making over a specific period of time.
+Rate of return characterizes the profit or loss an investment is making over a specific period of time.
 In general, rate of return presents a percentage of the investment’s costs.
 Rate of return is a widely used real estate metric.
 When we talk about internal rate of return, though, we talk about the rate earned as percentage on each dollar that has been invested in the property.
 Additionally, internal rate of return takes in consideration the “time value of money” as the rate is calculated for each period of the real estate investment.
 IRR is important as it gives real estate investors the opportunity to monitor the growth of their money annually.
 Most importantly, internal rate of return is very useful when comparing real estate investments with different time frames.

 How to Calculate Internal Rate of Return?